I Finally Make It To Sevens Heaven

 Well, it was excellent.
 The marketplace was just large enough so I could find all the souvenirs and goodies I hadn’t found in Kowloon or Hong Kong.
 The people were friendlier and more laid back and the prices were even better (and I could still bargain).
 I wended my way through the booths along with the other tourists out for the day.
 Although there were people in the town, it wasn’t nearly as crowded as the Hong Kong city markets, so we all had space to breathe and room to maneuver.
 I loved every minute of it.

+With my purchases in hand (including a really nice Hong Kong rugby jersey), I walked down the short, but colorful, oceanside promenade, complete with restaurants and pubs.
+I passed on the large Irish pub and a little farther on found my home away from home: The Smuggler’s Inn, a small bar festooned with the leavings of previous visitors: the walls and ceilings were covered with business cards, paper money in small denominations, expired driver’s licenses, photos taken in the bar and elsewhere and lots of handwritten notes from the many travelers who had stopped in for a pint.
+It reminded me of the For Sale Pub here in Budapest, and I felt immediately comfortable.
 I ordered a late breakfast from Mary Lou, the Phillipina bartendress, and enjoyed every bite as we chatted about the goings-on in Stanley.
 Turned out they weren’t much, but I didn’t care, I was there to relax away from the madding crowd.
 Chuck Berry accompanied my meal on the jukebox and all was right with the world.
 I hiked down to the waterfront and the old Stanley Pier, which had been transported from the Hong Kong docks many years ago and set up again in Stanley.
 It was another cloudy day, but the temperature was in the mid-20s Celsius (high 70s F) and I just ambled and strolled and sauntered all over the place.
 I even sent my daughter Morgan a postcard from Stanley.

 Around 4 PM I decided the sun was close enough to being over the yardarm and made myself comfortable at the bar of the Smuggler’s Inn.
 It was Tetley’s Time!
 I pinned my business card at the top of a column near the bar and felt good knowing I was once again represented in one of the world’s best bars.
 The only other customer in the place turned out to be a ferryboat captain from Southhampton, England, named Richard.
 We socialized away the evening and night and before we knew it it was time to catch a bus back to Hong Kong.
 We bid a fond farewell to Mary Lou and entrusted our lives to Fireball Kwan, our intrepid bus driver.
 The trip that took one hour during the day took only about 35 minutes in the dark of night.
 Richard and I were on the front row of the upper deck and saw every single tree branch and blind curve hurtling toward us with surprising speed.